BlaqueDevs/se-assignment-day-4-software-project-management-hildahnaz/README.md

 It defines project boundaries, list deliverables and objectives.
 WBS is  project management tool that breaks down a project's work into smaller more manageable components.
 It is useful because it improves planning by identifying all the work that needs to be done .
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?
+A detailed project schedule proides a clear visual representation of the project's timeline, outlines the beginning and finishing dates for each task.
+Gantt chart tracks progress and identify delays.It integrates scope, schedule and cost performance.
 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?
+It aims to reduce human error and freeing up time for more strategic work, and facilitating the sharing of information between individuals and groups.
+To enhance efficient and secure methods for storing and retrieving data.
 ## 9. How can clearly defining the problem help in developing a more effective software solution?
+It helps the developers focus on creating solutions that address the problems, it prevents the scope screep where the project expand beyond the initial goals.
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
+Our software is designed to simplify and strengthen the way businessmen connect with their clients.
 ## 11. What are the main features or functionalities that make your software stand out?
+Asynchronous workflow hub
+Contextual communication
+Visual progress dashboard with time zone adaptation.
+Knowledge repository integration.
 ## 12. What data is available regarding the market size and growth potential for your software?
+The current market size and projected growth by use of upto date statistics.
 ## 13. How can understanding market trends inform your software’s positioning and development?
+Through discussing relevant trends that make an opportune time for your software this could include technological advancements, regulatory changes, or shifts in customer behaviour.